vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 Here's an explanation:

-1. We start the `winrm` service, because we need it to manage remote administration task on other machines (like our Peakboard Box).
+1. We start the `winrm` service, because we need it to manage remote administration tasks on other machines (like our Peakboard Box).
-2. We whitelist the IP address of the Peakboard Box.
+2. We whitelist the IP address of our Peakboard Box.
-3. We start a remote session in the Peakboard Box.
-There is a prompt for the adminstrator's password.
+3. We start a remote session in our Peakboard Box.
+There is a prompt for the adminstrator password.

 ![image](/assets/2025-04-10/020.png)

 ![image](/assets/2025-04-10/025.png)

-After having successfully established the PS session, we change a value in the registry of the Box to enable remote desktop connections.
-(It's disabled by default.)
-We also open the port for remote desktop in the firewall.
-Then, we exit the remote session and close the PS console.
+After having successfully established the PowerShell session, we run these commands:

 {% highlight powershell %}
 Set-ItemProperty -Path 'HKLM:\System\CurrentControlSet\Control\Terminal Server' -name "fDenyTSConnections" -value 0